 Summer Weddings Color Combination Ideas

 Choosing colors for your wedding is a big part of the puzzle, like we already discussed.
 If you are not sure of how to begin, let nature be your guide.
-Start with the time of the year you are going to get married – let’s say you’re getting married in summer.
+Start with the time of the year or season you are going to get married – let’s say you’re getting married in summer.
 Think of the seasonal flowers in your part of the world.
 That’s your cue.
 Now, start narrowing the colors down by mapping them with your favorite colors.
 Use the combinations we have just given and match them accordingly.
 Choose soft and soothing colors for outdoor summer weddings to compensate for the summer brightness or go with a mix of bold and delicate hues.
 There are no rules as long as your decor does not give your guests a headache and is not in their face!

 Winter Weddings Color Combination Ideas